-The information in this section is for Flexible Fuel vehicles only.
-These vehicles can be identified by a unique fuel filler door label that states Ethanol (E-85) or Unleaded Gasoline Only.
-This section only covers those subjects that are unique to these vehicles.
-Please refer to the other sections of this manual for information on features that are common between Flexible Fuel and gasoline-only powered vehicles.
+The information in this section is unique for Flexible Fuel vehicles only.
+These vehicles can be identified by a unique fuel filler door label that states Ethanol (E-85) or Unleaded Gasoline Only and a yellow fuel cap.
+Please refer to the other sections of this manual for information on features that are common between Flexible Fuel and non-Flexible Fuel powered vehicles.